Gill-rndone/wagerbot/README.md

 Used to offer a wager to someone (mandatory args are member, amount, and a note).
 * `/accept`
 Used by the person who has been offered the wager to accept and initiate the wager.
 Note: Once accepted, you can NOT cancel a wager.
-* `/decline`
+* `/decline.`
 Used by the person being offered the wager to decline said wager.
 It can also be used by the person who offered the wager to cancel the wager before it's been accepted.
 * `/declare_winner`
 Used to declare the winner of a wager and transfer the funds.
 You can NOT declare yourself the winner.
 * `/user_info`
-Used to display your account info, it will also provide a link that directs you to a webpage which displays your whole wager history.
+Used to display your account info; it will also provide a link that directs you to a webpage which displays your whole wager history.
 Note: You can find info for your current pending/ongoing wager.

 #### Webpage overview
 When visiting https://wagerbot.ca from a browser, you only have access to the homepage, which features a global top 5 leaderboard, the list of Discord commands, a button on the header that links to the project's GitHub page, and a button at the bottom to invite the bot to your server.
 When using the `/user_info` command, you'll be sent a link in your dm to a page only you may visit, which displays your account's balance, win count, and loss count.
 Additionally, if you're currently in a pending or ongoing wager, you will be shown information relating to the wager, which includes the amount, your opponent, and a note which the person who created the wager left.